 However, while many people may cite the technique as a reason for their romantic success, there may be a darker side to the trend.

 The vagina has a delicate balance of flora that maintains the necessary acidity levels and that allow the vagina to self-clean and stay healthy.
-If this balance is upset, say, by the introduction of certain foreign bacteria, then the risk of developing conditions like Thrush and Gardnerella grows.
+If this balance is upset, say, by the introduction of certain foreign bacteria from the fingers, then the risk of developing conditions like Thrush and Gardnerella grows.
+We will se whether any studies are performed to support this hypothesis.

-There do not appear to be any benefits to vabbing.
-In fact, there may be some serious health risks.
+There do not appear to be any benefits to vabbing, and there do not seem to be any health risks, either.

 If you think that you may have been exposed to an STI, get tested with Better2Know today.
 Our STI testing services offer a safe and discreet way to give you the best possible view of your sexual health.